gaehlerm/SoftwareEngineering/README.md

 Similarly you have to make sure your tests cover all the corner cases.
 This is one of the reasons why the tests have to be written by the same person as the actual code.

 ### Quality of test code

 Tests are somewhat special, but ultimately, they are still code.
-Probably the tests in most modern software consist of more code than the actual code itself.
-Thinking about it, it becomes apparent that when writing tests some coding guidelines have to be followed as well.
+Probably the test code is longer than the actual production code that you work with in a serious project.
+Thinking about it, it becomes apparent that when writing tests, some coding guidelines have to be followed as well.

 The very first point is once again the SRP.
 The code in tests should be clear to the reader.
 Do so by refactoring it as you would with any other code.
 Keep the functions short, find appropriate names and remove excessive duplication.
 These things frequently get overlooked when writing tests.
 Even tough the requirements on test code are somewhat different than for production code.
 Test code may not be complex and shouldn't cointain too many function calls.
 On the other hand, having some amount of duplication is acceptable.
-Or as Jay Fields (Working Effectively with Unit Tests) put it: "when writing tests you should prefer DAMP (Descriptive And Maintainable Procedures) to DRY."
+Or as Jay Fields //Working Effectively with Unit Tests   put it: "when writing tests you should prefer DAMP (Descriptive And Maintainable Procedures) to DRY."

+// add some examples on good unit tests? or how to refactor not so good unit tests?

 ## Number of test cases

 Probably the hardest decision is what values you want to use in your tests.
 Writing one test case for a function is much better than nothing.
 But maybe you just got lucky and your code works exactly for this one number?
 For a single argument function, I recommend testing all possible corner cases and about two other values.
-As you wrote the function you will know the corner cases.
-Division by zero, etc.
+As you wrote the function, you will know the corner cases.
+Division by zero, an empty array, the file does not exist, etc.

 For functions with many variables it becomes very tricky to write tests.
 If you have 3 arguments and for each one you would like test 3 values you end up with 3^3 = 27 test cases.
 This is quite a lot.
 Now you really have to make sure you understand what you are doing.
 There might be cases where the variables don’t interact with each other.
 They are independent.

 Now if you see that they are all independent, you may test them independently.
 The number of tests reduces to about 3*3 = 9.
 This sounds much more reasonable.
-Usually the variables are not independent.
+Usually the variables are not independent, or at least it's not so clear how they interact.
 And it’s not feasible to write 27 test cases.
 Just do your best instead.
 Try to test all corner cases and add a few random ones.
 If the function consists of well written code that doesn’t look like hiding bugs deliberately, you should be pretty much fine.
 And even more important: try to keep the number of arguments low.

 It is important to really know what a function actually does.
 As I already wrote several times you have to test the corner cases.
 This only works if you know the code.
 You won’t find them by chance.
 Nor can you figure out if some variables are independent of each other or not.
 This is just one of the reasons why you have to write tests right along with the actual code.
 If someone else has to write the tests for your code, he’s missing this very crucial information and either has to read and understand all the code or just guess what it does.
 Both cases are a real issue.

 You may also have structured objects as an input or output of a function.
 This can become worse than having three variables by orders of magnitude.
 The structured objects may have a thousand fields, for example elements in a list.
 Everything we discussed so far becomes peanuts.
 But we can still achieve reasonable test coverage if we try.
-First of all, all elements in the list have to be treated equally.
+First of all, all elements in a list have to be treated equally.
 One of the few corner cases is the empty list.
 But also in large structured objects the complexity is usually managable.
 Most of the entries are usually fairly independent and can be tested accordingly.
 Most of the entries from a large structured object are probably not even needed inside a function.
 Again, it all comes down to the programmer knowing the relationship between different objects.

+## Parts of a test

-## Setup and Teardown
+### Setup and Teardown

-Setup and teardown are the functions automatically called at the beginning and the end of a test.
-Most of the time they are not needed.
-The setup can also be managed with a few helper functions and at the end of the test, the framework cleans up all the variables used.
-However, if your tests use text files or databases, things become tricky.
-You might need temporary files, change values in databases, etc. It becomes messy.
+Setup and teardown are the functions automatically called at the beginning and the end of a test, respectively.
+Though most of the time they are not needed.
+The setup can also be replaced by a few helper functions.
+And at the end of the test, the interpreter or compiler cleans up all the variables as they go out of scope.
+However, if your tests use text files, databases or something else that is presistant, things become tricky.
+Your tests might need temporary files, change values in databases, have network connections, etc. It becomes messy.
 You need a fool proof way that your file handling always works.
-This is where setup and teardown come into play.
+This is where setup and teardown really come into play.

 For the file creation there is not that much that can go wrong.
-You create if from code or copy it from another location.
-This is to be implemented in the setup part of the test.
+You create it from code or copy it from another location.
+This is to be implemented in the setup part of the test or using some function.
 The tricky part is deleting the files in the end.
-It may sound very simple to delete a file at the end of the test, but if the test fails, a normal function call will never be executed.
+It may sound very simple to delete a file at the end of the test, but if the test fails, the test aborts.
+A normal function call for deleting the file will never be executed.
 There will be a mess of undeleted files.
 This may impact future runs of the tests and they become flaky.
-This problem can be solved by implementing the teardown function that is guaranteed to be always executed.
+This problem can be solved by implementing the teardown function that is guaranteed to be always executed, no matter the result of the test.

-Anyway, try to write tests that don’t need files.
+Anyway, try to write tests that don’t need files or IO.
 It makes things much easier.
 Especially in unit tests you won't have to deal with setup and teardown if you don't want to bother with it.

-## Best practice
+### Helper functions

 A test is also a programming object.
 Accordingly, it has to follow the basic rules, for example the single responsibility principle.
 Each test has exactly one purpose.
 It tests exactly one function.
 Testing many functions inside a single test is bad practice.
-Write helper functions for the setup of a test and writing an additional test will be simple.
+Write helper functions for the setup of a test and then writing an additional test case will be simple.
 You may even use copy paste in tests!
 Having many smaller tests forces you to structure them better and improves the overall overview.

+//make an example how the test can look much smoother with helper functions

+### Test body (?)

+## Problematic tests

+Just as with normal code, the design of tests can be problematic.

+### Dependent tests

 It will happen frequently that you have a test that can only work if the other test works.
+They are coupled.
 For example, you have a function that writes a file.
 You write a test that calls this function and checks the existence of the file.
 Next you write a function that reads this file.
 In the test you will first call the function to create the file and then call the function to read it.
 Now these two tests are related.
-They both fail if the creation of the file fails.
-This is bad design and violates the single responsibility principle.
+They both fail if the first test fails.
+If the code fails to write a file it won't be possible to read it.
+This kind of dependency is bad design and violates the single responsibility principle.
 For one failing feature only one test should fail.
 This makes it much clearer where the error comes from.
 Having 50 failing tests at once is really annoying.

-Unfortunately having all the tests completely separated is a very hard, if not impossible task.
+Unfortunately having all the tests completely separated is a very hard, if not an impossible task.
 There is always some correlation between failing tests.
 In python tests can be made depending on each other with the `@pytest.mark.dependency` attribute.
 This allows us to skip tests that would certainly fail under the current circumstances.

 ```py
 @pytest.mark.dependency()